 - Everybody knows about it – so it’s difficult to find keywords that your competitors don’t know

-- Google uses geolocation – and sometimes the results are only location based.
+- Google uses geolocation – and sometimes the results are the only location based.

 Let’s take a look at the geolocation and the problems it creates with our keywords research.
 Having in mind our first example, the one with the lady who was looking for things to do with her family in Dublin, we know she was looking on Google for “swimming pool”.